 - In a small bowl combine almond flour, 1 egg, ¼ cup sweetener, ¼ tsp salt, and ¼ cup melted butter.
 Stir all ingredients well.

 - Line a baking dish with parchment paper.
-Transfer into the baking dish, and using your hands or a spoon spread out crust evenly.
+Transfer into the baking dish, and use your hands or a spoon to spread out the crust evenly.
 Take a fork and poke some holes into it so the crust won’t rise and crack.

 - Bake for about 10 minutes or until the edges are golden brown.